 The BerbeeWalsh Department of Emergency Medicine communicates its mission, services, and milestones through a number of mediums.
 Content regarding our world-class residency and medical student education training programs, innovative research, remarkable clinical and prehospital patient care, as well as advocacy and outreach, are regularly publicized through this website, research newsletter, social media (Twitter, Instagram, Facebook) and news updates.

 Treena Fischer, Communications Specialist.
 Treena helps to manage the internal and external communication channels of the Department of Emergency medicine.
 Treena is also a liaison between the Department of Emergency Medicine and communications staff in other campus units, including UW Health, the School of Medicine and Public Health, and University Communications.

 External inquiries: Contact Treena for questions or comments regarding the Department of Emergency Medicine's website or social media presence, community engagement and outreach opportunities, and media inquiries for academic and research-related topics.
 For information or questions regarding patient-facing marketing and communication projects, see “UW Health” below.

 Internal inquiries: Please visit the Department of Emergency Medicine intranet to learn more about how DEM Communications may be able to assist you or your program area in reaching your communications goals.
-Please contact Treena if you would like content shared on the department's social media pages or to obtain department logos, branding, and photographs.
+Please contact Treena if you would like content shared on the department's website or social media pages or to obtain department logos, branding, and photographs.

 Email Treena | (608) 890-6927